-We recommend that shared drives have less than this limit.
-Users of shared drives with too many files might have difficulty organizing and finding items, or ignore much of the content.
+We recommend that you keep shared drives well below the strict limit.
+Users of shared drives with too many files might have difficulty organizing and finding items or ignore much of the content.

 A folder in a shared drive can support up to 20 levels of nested folders.

 We do not recommend creating a large number of folders in one shared drive.
 Users might have difficulty organizing and finding content.
 Instead, you can organize content into multiple shared drives.

 Note: When using Drive File Stream, you cannot move a folder from My Drive to a shared drive.

 You can add users and groups in Google Groups to a shared drive.

 If you add a user who is a member of multiple groups that are members of the shared drive, the user only counts as one member.

 |Total individuals (users and group members)||50,000|

 *Note: In this 600 limit, a maximum of 100 members can be groups.
 For example, you can share a shared drive with 100 groups and 100 users as members, but you cannot add another group as a member because that would exceed the 100 group limit for a shared drive.
 However, you can still add an individual user, bringing the total to 201, which is below the 600 limit for combined users and groups.